-There is a need for continuous and periodic monitoring of the progress of works undertaken.
-Towards this, we suggest a 360 degree evaluation process of all current Departments, Schools and stakeholders at MU.
-A bi-annual assessment/review will enhance the intrinsic value of the funds allocated as well as manage the expectations of all stakeholders concerned.
+There is a need for continuous and periodic monitoring of the progress of works undertaken instead of a mere year-end assessment activity.
+Periodical Operational / Internal audit will enhance the intrinsic value of the funds deployed by TechM as well as gives assurance to all stakeholders concerned.

-2. Policy Recommendations:

-- i) Robust assessment studies of initiatives may be carried out to decide on how to prioritise areas of excellence to put the university on national and international map in future. - ii) MEI may consider implementing some thoroughly deliberated measures towards the overall institution-building of the University such that its processes function seamlessly through the years of scale and growth anticpated. - iii) MU may consider enhancing the collective leadership of the student body.
+- 2. Policy Recommendations: - i) Robust assessment studies of initiatives may be carried out to decide on how to prioritise areas of excellence to put the university on national and international map in future. - ii) MEI may consider implementing some thoroughly deliberated measures towards the overall institution-building of the University such that its processes function seamlessly through the years of scale and growth anticipated. - iii)MU may consider enhancing the collective leadership of the student body.